 Do I need to give my cat a bath?

 While most dogs need to be bathed frequently to fend off doggy odor, cats seldom require baths.
 They may need a close encounter with shampoo and water because they unleashed the wrath of a skunk or got into something unhealthy.
 Otherwise, regular baths simply aren’t necessary.
+However, cats still might need help cleaning their inner ears regularly as they cannot clean that themselves.
+Particularly if the cat scratches his ears of if there is smell in the ears.
+Over the age of 12 years, the majority of cats have some form of arthritis which might make them less flexible and less likely to be able to clean all parts of their body.
 (Learn more about grooming your cat.)

 What if my cat isn’t grooming himself?